backpackcloud/backpackcloud.github.io/_posts/episodes/2018-05-25-episode-3-application-logs-trails-on-a-crime-scene.md

 The `level` represents how informative is the event.
 Every runtime defines its own set of possible levels like under-the-hood information (e.g. `TRACE` and `DEBUG`), generic information (e.g. `INFO`) and alerts (e.g. `WARN` and `ERROR`).
 Using concise log levels helps us to define which of them will appear in the log stream.

 The `category` aggregates the events using any meaningful convention.
 The runtime can define a generic category in case the developer didn't specify one.
-Of course this should never happen because the category a great field for filtering events.
+Of course this should never happen because the category is a great field for filtering events.
 It's easy to search for errors on the payment module if those are indexable log parts, for example.

 The `message` is the description of the event.
 It should be short and straight to the point.
 Depending on the programming language, exceptions might appear here, which makes a good filter too.